frictionlessdata/livemark/pages/guides-and-tutorials/python-development.md

 # Python Development

 Livemark can be used in software development as a helper tool for working on Python projects.
-It provides an ability to create documentation sites and works a a task runner.
+It provides an ability to create documentation sites and works as a task runner.

 ## Example